IGSWRP/starwarsrp/gamemode/modules/spawn/README.md

 | o | o | x | o | o |
 | o | o | o | o | o |
 | o | o | o | o | o |

+## InitPostEntity

+Instead of having several of these hooks to start networking, one to use can be found here.